-Applying for a faculty is a two step process.
+Applying for a faculty is a two-step process.
 The first step is to apply to the DAC for Formal Advice.
-You will then need to submit the faculty petition to the Diocesan Registry for the Chancellor’s consideration.
+The faculty petition is then submitted to the Diocesan Registry for the Chancellor’s consideration.

 Applications should be submitted several weeks before a DAC meeting, so that there is time for them to be reviewed and added to the agenda; please see the meeting dates and corresponding deadlines for applications here.

 If you are submitting a DAC application for the first time or have any queries about the process, please get in touch with the Church Buildings team who will be happy to assist.

 Following the DAC meeting, the Church Buildings team will parishes to let them know the outcome of their application, and advising on next steps.

 The Notification of Advice will communicate that the DAC’s formal advice to the Chancellor is that the Committee:

 - Recommends the proposals for approval, with provisos

 - Does Not Object to the proposals